brennane/RepRapGuru/Kit_Review.md

 rectify some of these.
 They answered my email on Saturday, have sent me a replacement part for my extruder feeder along with tracking information.
 They eyeballed from one of my first test prints that "hey, you have your filament too hot" which wasn't even what I asked.

 I did try calling their number which went to voicemail.
 But I believe if you do your homework, ask a specific question such as "hey, this doesn't look right" you should be able to engage a good support conversation.
 Keep in mind that you are engaging a business correspondance so do your half and they'll do theirs.

+These guys are US.
+The company is US, the parts might be from overseas suppliers but that's a different thing; remember even your phone are made overseas.
+They shipped my replacement from somewhere on the East Coast.
+Good people.

 ## Reviewer Adjustment: "positive"